codurance/site/src/_posts/2020-01-27-minimum-valuable-increment.md

 > **Increment:** Accept all popular payment methods.</br>
 > **Verification:** Have new payment methods available for all our customers.</br>
 > **Examples:** AMEX, PayPal and Apple Pay.
 Currently only VISA and Mastercard are accepted.</br>
-> **Measurement:** 15% increase in online sales after 3 months the new payments are in production.
+> **Measurement:** 15% increase in online sales after 3 months of the new payments in production.

 #### Composite MVI Example